BEST TYPE OF INSULATION BOARDS| 2024 |*

 PIR INSULATION BOARD (PolyIsocyanuRate)

 corer of pir insulation boardPIR insulation board, short for PolyIsocyanuRate (PIR), is one of the most capable and valuable heat resistant material used in UK constructions that can be used to insulate buildings for energy conservation.
 Its rigid core is usually sandwiched between two aluminium foil facings that are high performance, thus creating a tough, hard wearing yet lightweight insulation board.
 It is ideal for in-between and under rafters in a pitched roof or for under-slab concrete floors and also for internal stud wall applications and wall lining to existing walls, roof, wall, timber frame, loft, floor and caravan applications.
 The major advantage of PIR compared to other insulation materials is the insulation value.
 The Lambda value of PIR is situated between 0.021 to 0.032 W/mK.
+You are free to copy and share the text from this blog, as long as you provide proper credit and a link to the original source-https://insulationgo.co.uk/.
 This means that PIR offers superior insulation with the same thickness.
 PIR insulation boards combine thermal efficiency with an economical price point, although the slightly better thermal performance of phenolic foam may justify the increased cost if depth in the floor construction is at a premium.
 PIR is used in the majority of cases as a higher thermal performance can be achieved with less material.

 PIR insulation board is often associated with market leader Celotex company as they began producing rigid polyisocyanurate foam as first.
 In fact, Celotex invented the thinnest thickness of PIR insulation measuring as little as 12mm.
 Many PIR insulation brands, such as Celotex, Unilin, Kingspan or Recticel come with a grid marked on, which can act as a guide to help ensure the thermal insulation board is cut in a straight line.